Snakebite: Snake venom

 It has been suggested that snakes evolved the mechanisms necessary for venom formation and delivery sometime during the Miocene epoch.
 During the mid-Tertiary, most snakes were large ambush predators belonging to the superfamily Henophidia, which use constriction to kill their prey.
 As open grasslands replaced forested areas in parts of the world, some snake families evolved to become smaller and thus more agile.
 However, subduing and killing prey became more difficult for the smaller snakes, leading to the evolution of snake venom.
+The most likely hypothesis holds that venom glands evolved from specialized salivary glands.
+The venom itself evolved through the process of natural selection; it retained and emphasized the qualities that made it useful in killing or subduing prey.
+Today we can find various snake species in stages of this hypothesized development.
+There are the highly efficient envenoming machines - like the rattlesnakes - with large capacity venom storage, hollow fangs that swing into position immediately before the snake bites, and spare fangs ready to replace those damaged or lost.
 Other research on Toxicofera, a hypothetical clade thought to be ancestral to most living reptiles, suggests an earlier time frame for the evolution of snake venom, possibly to the order of tens of millions of years, during the Late Cretaceous.

 Snake venom is produced in modified parotid glands normally responsible for secreting saliva.
-It is stored in structures called alveoli behind the animal's eyes, and ejected voluntarily through its hollow tubular fangs.
+It is stored in structures called alveoli behind the animal's eyes and ejected voluntarily through its hollow tubular fangs.